Project schedule 101: Why you need them and how to make your own

 6. Establish task duration

 Work backward to set due dates for each task and figure out how long each task will take to complete (its start and end dates), knowing that delays are inevitable.
-Sequencing is important to consider as well, since certain tasks will need to be finished before others can start.
+Consider sequencing as well, as you must complete certain tasks before beginning others.

 Example: In developing a new mobile application, you might estimate coding the user interface to take three weeks, backend development four weeks, and user testing two weeks.